 “Good news about the spiritual but not religious,” CNN, Feb.
 22, 2014.

 “Are the Spiritual but Not Religious Turning East?”
 Huffington Post, April 16, 2014.

 Voted among the “Ten Best Blogs of the Year” by Bearings Online, Collegeville Institute, 2017.

 Voted among the “Best Spiritual Books of the Year” by Spirituality and Practice, 2015.

 Henry Luce III Fellowship in Theology, 2010-11: “Unfettered Belief, Untethered Practice: Thinking Theologically about ‘Spiritual but Not Religious.’”

 American Academy of Religion and Luce Foundation, “Theologies of Religious Pluralism,” Research Cohort II, 2010-11.

-Theological Research Grant, Association of Theological Schools, for “I’m Spiritual But Not Religious: Addressing the Current ‘Cultured Despisers’ of Religion,” 2007-08.
+Research Grant, Association of Theological Schools, for “I’m Spiritual but Not Religious: Addressing the Current ‘Cultured Despisers’ of Religion,” 2007-08.